 The Twin Cities is experiencing an affordable housing crisis.
 Older apartments with moderate rents, also known as naturally occurring affordable housing (NOAH), are at risk of being sold and up-scaled.
 As a result, rents significantly increase and stricter screening criteria is enforced, including no longer accepting housing subsidies.
 This process is both a symptom of and a driving force behind gentrification, which is the process by which more affluent, whiter residents displace poorer, more racially diverse residents who have historically resided in an area, drastically changing the composition not only of a neighborhood’s housing, but also businesses and resources available to the community, at the expense of those being displaced.

 This involuntary displacement brings major disruption to a family’s life and to a community.
 With low vacancy rates in the Twin Cities, it is difficult to find similarly affordable housing nearby.
-Therefore, if residents can't afford to stay or don't meet the new screening criteria, they are forced to move far away, which results in difficulty keeping a job or getting a new job, disruption to children’s schooling, and a loss of a host of other informal supports that are no longer accessible or available in a new community, such as childcare and access to public transportation.
+Therefore, if residents can't afford to stay or don't meet the new screening criteria, they are forced to move far away.
+This results in difficulty keeping or getting a new job, disruption to children’s schooling, and a loss of a host of other informal supports that are no longer accessible or available in a new community, such as childcare and access to public transportation.

 In addition to the losing existing affordable housing, Minnesota is not creating new units fast enough.
-With complex financing and limited dollars, affordable housing can take 5-7 years from conception to completion even when funding and political will to create new affordable units is in place.
+With complex financing and limited dollars, affordable housing can take 5-7 years from conception to completion even wihen the funding and political will to create new affordable units is in place.

 As you can see, preventing resident displacement is critical to keeping communities intact and neighbors stably housed.
-Preventing resident displacement is also cheaper and more immediate solution than creating new affordable housing, although both solutions are needed to address the affordable housing crisis.
+Preventing resident displacement is also cheaper and a more immediate solution than creating new affordable housing.
+Although, both solutions are needed to address the affordable housing crisis.

 Community Action Partnership of Hennepin County is taking a lead role amidst this growing crisis.
 The solutions we are advocating for within the cities of Hennepin County originate from the very community members, renters, congregations, social service agencies, landlords, community leaders and housing advocates that are being impacted by the affordable housing crisis.
 Our combined efforts take form in the following actions: